apeisa/Shop-for-ProcessWire/README.md

 1. Install Shopping Cart
 2. Install Orders Management
+3. Install PaymentExample
-3. Add field sc_price to your product template (any template will do!)
+4. Add field sc_price to your product template (any template will do!)
-4. Add echo $modules->get("ShopCart")->renderAddToCart($page); to your product template (or write your own form markup)
+5. Add echo $modules->get("ShoppingCart")->renderAddToCart($page); to your product template (or write your own form markup)
-5. Create template file called "sc-checkout.php"
+6. Create template file called "sc-checkout.php"
-6. Add this line to your newly created checkout tempalte: echo $modules->get("ShopCheckout")->renderCheckout();
+7. Add this line to your newly created checkout tempalte: echo $modules->get("ShoppingCheckout")->renderCheckout();
-7. Add prices to your products and it should work
+8. Add prices to your products and it should work
-8. Remember this is a work in progress and if it works, it ain't complete
+9. Remember this is a work in progress and if it works, it ain't complete

 Few tips
 --------